V-Ana-V/Minitalk/README.md

 # Now, let's break down the allowed functions mentioned in subject:
 ## `signal`
 #### Purpose
-To set a handler for a signal.<br />
+To set a handler for a signal.
 #### Prototype
 ```c
 void (*signal(int signum, void (*handler)(int)))(int);